Ellaermeg/Eliah-Masters/README.md

 ## Introduction

 Understanding the traits of microorganisms is crucial for various applications in biotechnology, ecology, and medicine.
-This project aims to predict microbial traits.
+This project aims to predict microbial traits from genome annotations.
 The cellular phenotype includes a variety of measurable traits such as but not limited too; cell morphology, gram status, nutrient requirements, oxygen tolerance, byproduct formation, trophy, etc..
-By applying different machine learning models, this project aims to create a pipeline for predicting microbial traits from genome annotations and understand which kind of traits can be more reliably predicted and which annotation features are the most relevant.
+By applying different machine learning methods, this project aims to create a pipeline for predicting microbial traits from genome annotations and understand which kind of traits can be more reliably predicted and which annotation features are the most relevant.